Picture of Samantha Thompson, Registered Dietitian and Integrative & Functional Nutrition Certified Practitioner

 Webinar: Anti-Inflammatory April – The 21 Day Reset

-Chronic, low-grade inflammation can quietly drive symptoms like fatigue, cravings, digestive discomfort, pain, and hormone imbalance.
+Live group session with time for Q&A plus a private HIPAA-compliant group chat for on-going support and motivation Chronic, low-grade inflammation can quietly drive symptoms like fatigue, cravings, digestive discomfort, pain, and hormone imbalance.
 It plays a role in many common conditions, including endometriosis, PCOS, IBS, IBD, chronic fatigue syndrome, eczema, psoriasis, heart disease, obesity, and autoimmune conditions.
 Anti-Inflammatory April: The 21-Day Reset is a structured, dietitian-led program focused on teaching you how to eat to reduce inflammation through balanced, nourishing meals.
 Using a clear, supportive structure, the reset temporarily limits key inflammatory triggers while prioritizing foods that stabilize blood sugar, support digestion, and keep energy steady throughout the day.
 Sam heavily focuses on what to eat vs what to avoid, so you feel confident you can stick to the plan.
-In previous runs of this program, participants commonly reported improved energy, reduced joint pain, reduced pelvic pain, better sleep, less bloating, and more.
-Learn: How sugar, alcohol, and blood sugar dysregulation contribute to inflammation, cravings, fatigue, and digestive symptoms What
+In previous runs of this program, participants commonly reported improved energy, reduced joint pain, reduced pelvic pain, better

 Learn More »